Panama’s Offshore Benefits and Business Advantages

 - No stock sale or transfer tax.

 - No capital stock tax.

 - No property tax.

 - No inventory tax

-Favorable Incorporation Laws
+Favourable Incorporation Laws

-Panama offers the most favorable and most flexible incorporation laws available in the world.
+Panama offers the most favourable and most flexible incorporation laws available in the world.
 Private Interest Foundations are also available, and are one of the most widely used estate planning structures in the world today.

 - Panama is the registered domicile for over 400,000 corporations & foundations, making it one of the most popular jurisdictions to incorporate in the world.

 - Panama does not impose any reporting requirements for non-resident Panamanian corporations.

 - Panama does not allow 'piercing the corporate veil'.